-13. (1) A candidate who is not awarded the Degree in terms of regulations 9 and 10 hereof may apply to the Director for permission to re-sit, at his or her expense before the commencement of the following Academic Year, such examination or examinations as would enable him or her to obtain the required marks for the conferment of the Degree.
+- 13. (1) A candidate who fails to meet the requirements of regulations 9 and 10 hereof for the award of the Degree, may apply to the Director to sit, before the appointed date for the annual graduation ceremony, for a viva voce examination which would enable him or her to obtain the required marks for the conferment of the Degree during the annual graduation ceremony. - (2) A candidate who is not awarded the Degree in terms of regulations 9 and 10 hereof, may apply to the Director for permission to re-sit, at his or her expense before the commencement of the following Academic Year, for such examination or examinations as would enable him or her to obtain the required marks for the conferment of the Degree.